Equality and Human Rights Courses

 Criminal Procedure II: From Bail to Jail

 Criminal Procedure II surveys the criminal process after a case comes into court, from the formal filing of charges through the pretrial process, the trial, and beyond.
 Criminal Procedure I is NOT a prerequisite, and no knowledge of Criminal Procedure I is needed for this course.
-While Criminal Procedure I examines the procedural rules that govern police investigations, this course examines the procedural rules that govern at the next chronological stage, as the case moves from the arrest through the court process.
+While Criminal Procedure I examines the rules that govern police investigations, this course examines the constitutional and procedural rules that govern at the next chronological stage, as the case moves from the arrest through the court process.
 Topics include: pretrial release and detention, the preliminary hearing, the grand jury, the charging instrument, joinder and severance, discovery, selected trial issues (including confrontation rights), plea bargaining and negotiation, and sentencing.
-We also examine prosecutorial discretion, as well as ethical issues surrounding the representation of criminal defendants.
-Various guest speakers typically visit class, including federal district court judges, an Assistant United States Attorney, and a criminal defense lawyer.
+We also examine prosecutorial discretion and ethical issues surrounding the representation of criminal defendants.
+Guest speakers typically include two U.S. District Court judges, a federal magistrate judge, and a current or former Assistant U.S. Attorney.
 The final grade is based on an eight-hour take-home examination.
+Class participation may be considered in final grading.

 Exoneration Project Clinic

-Spring 2018, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth
+Spring 2019, Tara Thompson, David Owens, and Joshua Tepfer

 The Exoneration Project is a post-conviction clinical project that represents people convicted of crimes of which they are innocent.
 Students working in our project assist in every aspect of representation including selecting cases, advising clients, investigating and developing evidence, drafting pleadings, making oral arguments, examining witnesses at evidentiary hearings, and working on all aspects of appellate litigation.
 Through participation in our project, students explore issues of error and inequality in the criminal justice system, including police and prosecutorial misconduct, the use of faulty scientific evidence, coerced confessions, unreliable eyewitness testimony, and ineffective assistance of counsel.
 The Exoneration Project is an intensive, rigorous experience designed for students who are committed to providing the best possible representation to deserving clients.
 Second-year students wishing to enroll in the Project are encouraged to take Evidence in their second year.
 Third-year students are required to complete, prior to their third year, Evidence and the Intensive Trial Practice Workshop.
 Students are also strongly encouraged but not required to take Criminal Procedure I, and Criminal Procedure II.
 Students selected for this project will receive credit for the work they do in accordance with the credit rules for all other clinical programs.

-- Autumn 2016, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth
+- Autumn 2017, Tara Thompson, David Owens, Joshua Tepfer, and Russell Ainsworth

-- Winter 2017, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth
+- Winter 2018, Tara Thompson, David Owens, Joshua Tepfer, and Russell Ainsworth

-- Spring 2017, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth
+- Spring 2018, Tara Thompson, David Owens, Joshua Tepfer, and Russell Ainsworth

-- Autumn 2017, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth
+- Autumn 2018, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth, and Karl Leonard

-- Winter 2018, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth
+- Winter 2019, Tara Thompson, David Owens, Joshua Tepfer, Russell Ainsworth, and Karl Leonard

 Winter 2018, Lee Fennell